BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ```

 #### Give class points: `mmocoreclasspoints`
 Gives the player class points.
-The amount can be a variable or a number.
+The amount is a number.
 ```YAML linenums="1"
 mmocoreclasspoints 1
 ```

 #### Give skill points: `mmocoreskillpoints`
 Gives the player skill points.
-The amount can be a variable or a number.
+The amount is a number.
 ```YAML linenums="1"
 mmocoreskillpoints 10
 ```

 #### Give attribute points: `mmocoreattributepoints`
 Gives the player attribute points.
-The amount can be a variable or a number.
+The amount is a number.
 ```YAML linenums="1"
 mmocoreattributepoints 2
 ```

 #### Give attribute reallocation points: `mmocoreattributereallocationpoints`
 Gives the player attribute reallocation points.
-The amount can be a variable or a number.
+The amount is a number.
 ```YAML linenums="1"
 mmocoreattributereallocationpoints 1
 ```